erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 ```
 The execution time goes down from 3.7 ns to 3.3 ns which is
 10% faster just by avoiding some more redundant checks and tests,
-even though adding a not needed initial input mask operation.
+despite adding a not needed initial input mask operation.

 And there is room for improvement.
 The values are moved back and forth
 to BEAM `{x,_}` registers (`qword ptr [rbx]`) between operations.